Cognigy/Documentation/docs/insights/glossary.md

 # Insights Glossary

-Insights terms listed in alphabetical order.
-All the terms are given in the glossary for informational purposes.
+This glossary includes all terms related to our Insights tool listed in alphabetical order.

 ## A